DecisionToolkit/dsntk-rs/guide/guide/commands/command-srv.md

 ## Running a server

-To run <DsntkName/> as a server, type the following command:
+To run #DSNTK as a server, type the following command:

 ```shell
 $ dsntk srv